Maple-Thyme Roasted Carrots

 This simple side dish would be super impressive with those beautiful colored carrots from the farmer’s market!
 These carrots make a great addition to a salad as well!

-I’ve cut the carrots into similar sized pieces, some have been cut in half lengthwise, and all were cut into about 4-5-inch long pieces
+The carrots are cut into similar sized pieces, some are cut in half lengthwise, and all are cut into about 4-5-inch long pieces

 Maple-Thyme Roasted Carrots Recipe